Please note we are unable to process appointment requests received via email or online forms.

 For medical advice when the surgery is closed telephone NHS 24 on 111.
 Find out more about NHS 24 and emergency dental care.
 Call 999 in a medical emergency - when someone is seriously ill or injured and their life is at risk.

 You will be asked the nature of your problem.
 This is so the admin staff can signpost you to the most appropriate person.
-Many issues can be dealt with by our Nurse Practitioners.

 If it is something that the Doctor can only deal with then you will be asked if the matter could be dealt with by telephone or do you require to see a Doctor?